-4. The overall installation shall continue to comply with UL 9540 listing requirements, where applicable.

-5. Systems that have been retrofitted shall be commissioned in accordance with Section 1207.2.1.

-6. Retrofits shall be documented in the service records log.
+- 4. The overall installation shall continue to comply with UL 9540 listing requirements, where applicable. - 5.
+Systems that have been retrofitted shall be commissioned in accordance with Section 1207.2.1. - 6.
+Retrofits shall be documented in the service records log.

-1207.3.7.1 Retrofitting lead acid and nickel cadmium.
-Changing out or retrofitting of lead-acid and nickel-cadmium batteries in the following applications shall be considered repairs where there is no increase in system size or energy capacity greater than 10 percent of the original design.
+[W]1207.3.7.1 Retrofitting lead acid and nickel cadmium. ((Section 1207.3.7 shall not apply to)) Changing out or retrofitting of lead-acid and nickel-cadmium batteries in the following applications shall be considered repairs where there is no increase in system size or energy capacity greater than 10 percent of the original design.

-1. At facilities under the exclusive control of communications utilities that comply with NFPA 76 and operate at less than 50 VAC and 60 VDC.
+1. At ((with other lead acid and nickel cadmium batteries at)) facilities under the exclusive control of communications utilities that comply with NFPA 76 and operate at less than 50 VAC and 60 VDC.